epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 ![Storage Schema Screenshot](images/StorageSchemaScreenshot.png)

-This screenshot comes from the [Neo Contributor NFT sample](https://github.com/ngdenterprise/neo-contrib-token) which has been updated to enable Storage Schema.
-In particular, note the following:

 * Single value storages are displayed in the debugger as a simple variable name + value pair.
   For example, notice that the `TotalSupply` storage contains a single integer value 3.